 \section{Conclusion}

 In this paper we introduced PRER (Pseudo-Rehearsal Embedding Regularization), a pseudo-rehearsal method that, by working on the embedding space, is able to generate past embeddings and use them to protect past information while learning new tasks.
 This approach is a different point of view on the pseudo-rehearsal methods, which usually work on the input space.
-By working on a lower complexity space, the required dimension of the generative model is reduced.
+By working on a lower complexity space, the required time is reduced as well as the dimension of the generative model.
 Once combined with a decoder, the generative model can be used to generate images associated to past tasks, and to constrain the model by regularizing the embeddings' deviation.
 We believe that this set of methods can be further investigated, leading to a different view of the pseudo-rehearsal approaches, which, right now, are feasible only for low complexity datasets.
 We leave an investigation on how the PRER method scales to more complex datasets to future work.